Re: Choosing the right menstrual products when you have an IUD

 3. What if I have a low cervix?

-Fun fact: Your cervix doesn’t stay in the same place all the time.
+It may come as a surprise, but the cervix is not always located in the same spot.
 It actually moves and shifts positions throughout your menstrual cycle (and after penetrative sex, too).
 Some individuals, however, are born with a “low cervix.”
-This is totally normal, it just means your cervix position is a little closer to the entrance of your vaginal canal.
+This is normal, it just means your cervix position is a little closer to the entrance of your vaginal canal.

-If you have a low cervix, your menstrual cup may sit closer to your cervix than it would in others (typically, a cup sits low in the vaginal canal, away from the cervix).
-This doesn’t mean you can’t use a cup with an IUD!
+Typically, a cup sits in the vaginal canal, away from the cervix.
+If you have a low cervix, your menstrual cup may sit closer to your cervix than it would in others.
+This doesn’t mean you can’t use a cup with an IUD.
 Just be extra careful during insertion and removal, checking that your IUD strings are out of the way.

-What about a menstrual disc?
-IUD users with a low cervix can still use menstrual discs.
-You may even find them easier to insert and remove.
-Just make sure your disc stays tucked behind your pubic bone during use, and be gentle when pulling it out.
+IUD users with a low cervix can also use menstrual discs, and it may make them easier to insert and remove.
+Menstrual discs are placed in the vaginal fornix and dont need suction to stay in place.
+Always make sure your disc stays tucked behind your pubic bone during use, and be gentle when pulling it out.

 Disclaimer: The content of this blog post is based on information and research currently available as of the time of publication.
 As new information becomes available, we’ll update our content accordingly.
-However, if you have any specific questions or concerns pertaining to your use of Flex Cup or Disc, please feel free to reach out to our team via text at (800) 931-0882 or via our online contact form.
+However, if you have any specific questions Flex Cups or Discs, email us at help@flexfits.com.
 We also recommend speaking to your healthcare provider for additional clarity.